 That one is probably closer to Mercy Rewarded, as the persuaded agents get a permanent spot on your team if there's a vacancy.

-In the spinoff of its spiritual successor Command & Conquer, the first person shooter Renegade, you are actually encouraged by the tutorial to squish people while in a Tank.
+In the first person shooter Command & Conquer: Renegade, you are actually encouraged by the tutorial to squish people while in a Tank.
 "Now you can practice Squishing!"

-The Playstation version of Red Alert has a cheat that turns the ore into civilians.
+Command & Conquer: Red Alert: The Playstation version has a cheat that turns the ore into civilians.
 They just stand there as the harvester scoops them up, and you hear their dying screams.

-Yuri's faction in Red Alert 2 has a structure called the Grinder, which reprocesses units for their materials.
+Yuri's faction has a structure called the Grinder, which reprocesses units for their materials.
 You're meant to do this with captured enemy troops, but you can also mind control innocent civilians and send them to what sounds like a horrible and grisly death.
 This is actually a good way to get some cash.

 The Iraqi Desolator can deploy to irradiate a massive area.
 Any infantry (except Desolators) caught in the area will quickly die from radiation poisoning.
 And the same goes for any civilians...